wilkiehoare66/On-the-sum-of-a-prime-and-a-square-free-number-coprime-to-integers-with-at-most-three-prime-factors/README.md

-# On the sum of a prime and a square-free number coprime to integers with at most three prime factors
+# On the sum of a prime and a square-free number coprime to a fixed modulus with at most three distinct prime factors

 Code and data for the computational parts of the paper

-> **On the sum of a prime and a square-free number coprime to integers with at most three prime factors**
+> **On the sum of a prime and a square-free number coprime to a fixed modulus with at most three distinct prime factors**
 > W. Hoare, E. Lee, and A. Pearce-Crump.

+**Authorship and results of record.** The programs here accompany the manuscript above; the mathematics is due to the named authors, and this repository is maintained by W. Hoare.
+Two build/branch choices carry the results of record, with faster alternatives provided only as cross-checks:

+- the **analytic** constants and thresholds of record are those printed by `ComputeRkBound.py` and `ComputeBqBound.py` and archived in `row_certificates.json`, verified independently by `verify_certificate.py`;
+- the **finite** verification of record uses the default deterministic Miller–Rabin backend (unconditional); the `-DUSE_BPSW` Baillie–PSW builds are faster but only conjecturally exhaustive and are not the results of record.

+Proposition, corollary, and lemma numbers cited in this file (Proposition 4.1 = the `R_k` bound, Corollary 4.2 = the tabulated `R_m` values, Proposition 4.3 = the `B_q` bound, Lemma 5.4 = the small-prime block, Table 2 =
+the twenty three-prime moduli) follow the final manuscript.

-The paper's main theorem states that for every integer `k > 1` with at most three prime factors, every integer `n ≥ 60` (every even `n ≥ 60` when `k` is even) is a sum of a prime and a square-free number coprime to `k`.
+The paper's main theorem states that for every integer `k > 1` with at most three distinct prime factors, every integer `n ≥ 60` (every even `n ≥ 60` when `k` is even) is a sum of a prime and a square-free number coprime to `k`.
 Its proof has two computational halves, and this repository contains both:

 1. an **analytic** half (Python) that evaluates the explicit lower bound for the weighted representation count `R_k(n)` and the upper bound for the divisible